Robust walking based on MPC with viability guarantees: Results and Discussion

 \section{Results and Discussion}

 In this section we present simulations of a full humanoid robot to showcase the effectiveness of our framework.
 We used MuJoCo \cite{todorov2012mujoco} for all our full-body simulations on a laptop with 3.6 GHz Intel i7 processor and 16Gb of RAM.
-The considered humanoid robot is 1.37 $m$ tall, it weighs 41 $kg$ and has 27 DoFs.
+The considered humanoid robot is 1.37 m tall, it weighs 41 kg and has 27 DoFs.
 Abdomen, shoulder, and ankle joints are 2-DoF, while elbows, knees, and pelvis are 1-DoF, and hips are 3-DoF joints.
 Table \ref{tab:LIPM-properties} summarizes the physical properties of the LIPM approximation of the robot and the gait parameters used in walking simulations.

-As shown in Fig.\ref{fig:block_diagram}, we regenerate the CoM and feet trajectories every 0.1 $s$ using the LIPM with a two-walking-step horizon (slow MPC), and the iLQG every 0.01 $s$ for a 0.3 $s$ horizon (fast MPC), both in closed-loop.
-Simulations are run at 1 $KHz$.
-Note that although we re-compute the iLQG policy every 10 $ms$ and the feedforward and feedback terms are fixed during this period, we update the measured/estimated state of the system every 1 $ms$ in the control law
+As shown in Fig.~\ref{fig:block_diagram}, we regenerate the CoM and feet trajectories every 0.1 s using the LIPM with a two-walking-step horizon (slow MPC), and the iLQG every 0.01 s for a 0.3 s horizon (fast MPC), both in closed-loop.
+Note that the discretization times are the same as the replanning, i.e. 0.1 s for slow MPC and 0.01 s for fast MPC.
+Simulations are run at 1 KHz.
+Note that although we re-compute the iLQG policy every 10 ms and the feedforward and feedback terms are fixed during this period, we update the measured/estimated state of the system every 1 ms in the control law

-where $x_k$ and $u_k$ are the state and control input at time step $k$ (updated every $0.001 s$), $K$ is the feedback gain matrix, and $(x^*,u^*)$ is the optimal state-control trajectory obtained from iLQG.
+where $x_k$ and $u_k$ are the state and control input at time step $k$ (updated every $0.001$ s), $K$ is the feedback gain matrix, and $(x^*,u^*)$ is the optimal state-control trajectory obtained from iLQG.

 In the rest of this section, we present three different sets of simulations to illustrate the capabilities of the proposed framework.
 In Subsection \ref{sec:res,viability}, we show the effectiveness of the projection stage to ensure feasibility of the MPC problem.
 In Subsection \ref{sec:res,uncertainty}, we investigate the effects of different uncertainties, i.e. computational delay and model uncertainties on the performance of the control framework.
 Finally, in Subsection \ref{sec:res,BO}, we show the effectiveness of BO in finding the best cost weights of the MPC through a few episodes in simulation.